Contacting the Licensing Staff

 The Board may issue a reciprocal CPA certificate (license) to a CPA licensed to practice public accounting by another jurisdiction who resides in North Carolina or whose principal place of business is in North Carolina and who meets the statutory requirements for certification (licensure).
 If an individual receives a reciprocal certificate (licensure) for North Carolina, he or she is not required to maintain his or her out-of-state license, however, he or she may choose to remain active in another jurisdiction.

 A CPA from another jurisdiction who now resides in North Carolina or whose principal place of business in North Carolina who desires to use the CPA title in North Carolina must apply for a reciprocal certificate (license) using the Reciprocal NC CPA Licensee Application Package.
-He or she must furnish the Board with an affidavit signed by an official of the CPA licensing board in the jurisdiction in which the CPA is currently licensed to practice public accounting, showing both the certificate/license number and that the applicant is in good standing.
+He or she must furnish the Board with an affidavit signed by an official of the CPA licensing board in the jurisdiction in which the CPA is currently licensed to practice public accounting showing both the certificate/license number and that the applicant is in good standing.
 The applicant must provide evidence of his or her grades on the Exam through an affidavit signed by an official of the CPA licensing board in the jurisdiction where those grades were earned.

 The Board staff automatically issues a temporary permit to practice to all reciprocal certificate (license) applicants upon receipt of the reciprocal license application and fee.
 The Board issues the applicant a statement confirming that the individual is in good standing in the jurisdiction issuing the CPA’s certificate (license) and that the individual is entitled to temporarily use the CPA title and engage in the public practice of accountancy in North Carolina for 120 days after issue or upon issuance of the individual’s reciprocal certificate (license), whichever comes first.
 The Board grants temporary permits to practice only to applicants for reciprocal certificates (licenses) pending their qualification under 21 NCAC 08H .0101.

 If you have questions regarding reciprocal certificates (licenses) or temporary permits to practice, please contact Alice Grigsby.